whistlegraph/2022.aesthetic.computer/README.txt

 🐞 Major Bugs & Regressions
   - [] Zooming in on the page a lot will make the margin too large and squash the main display.
+  - [] (Related to reloading.)
+Unchecked runtime.lastError: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received
   - [🆘] Fix `@sage/@sage/@sage/@sage/hello_line` on development refresh.
   - [] The back button does not work in the Instagram in-app browser.
   - [] `npm run code` does not work offline, due to netlify relying on online conectivity.